milangeorge2000/mcp-monorepo/docs/roadmap.md

 (agentspense).
 All three inherit the house rules: plug-and-play, stdlib-only, deterministic, report-card artifacts, findings-as-review-triggers.

+**Status:** all three are now implemented as first-class monorepo members — `mcpcensus/`, `ledger/`, `agentspense/` — each with tests and a CLI.
+The table below marks the shipped surface and what remains "phase 2" of each concept.

 ---

 ## mcpcensus — the MCP Observatory *(flagship)*